nareddyt/cs3600-pycharm-debugging/README.md

 We will go over the debugger towards the end of the tutorial.
 If you already have PyCharm set up and working, you can skip right to that part.

-Note: Some of the pictures may look a _little_ different, we use an Early Access Preview version of PyCharm.
+Note: Some of the pictures may look a _little_ different, we used an Early Access Preview version of PyCharm.

 ## Downloading PyCharm